Last updated: May 5, 2026

 Emergency help now

 - Find your IRMAA notice and write down the date you received it.
-The notice date affects what you do next and, in formal appeal cases, how long you have to act.
+The notice date affects what you do next.
+In formal appeal cases, it can also affect how long you have to act.

-- If your income dropped because of retirement, work reduction, divorce, or the death of a spouse, start Form SSA-44 today or call the Social Security Administration (SSA) at 1-800-772-1213.
+- If your income dropped because of retirement, work reduction, divorce, or the death of a spouse, start your SSA-44 packet today or call Social Security at 1-800-772-1213.
+Ask for help with a Medicare income-related monthly adjustment amount, also called IRMAA.

 - If Medicare already sent you a bill, keep paying it by the due date while your case is pending.
 Do not let a paperwork problem turn into a billing or coverage problem.